Skip to main content

 If you are a non-filer, for the verification process you must provide:

-• A statement that says you did not earn money or that you earned money but were not required to file taxes; you can do this by simply indicating the appropriate information under the "How Income Information Will Be Provided" section of your verification online form on your StudentForms account
+• A signed statement that says you did not earn money or that you earned money but were not required to file taxes; you can do this by simply indicating the appropriate information under the "How Income Information Will Be Provided" section of your verification online form on your StudentForms account

 Return to Top of Page